-Hi!
-Today I am excited to reveal our 1-car garage turned family room.
+Today I am excited to reveal our converted garage.
+We turned our 1-car garage into a family room.
 This room is really still a work in progress but I can’t wait to share it any longer.
 We live in a small, 1200 sq.- ft house.
-The downstairs consists of just an eat in kitchen, an average size living room, and an attached one car garage.
+The downstairs consists of just an eat-in kitchen, an average size living room, and an attached one car garage.
 We debated many years on whether to sacrifice the garage in order to expand our living space.
 By debated, I mean I kept telling my husband, John, that we should and he kept saying no. Ten years later, I finally wore him down.

 I would say from start to finish this project took us about 2 years or more.
 We worked on it as time/budget allowed.
 I will break the process down in steps.